 Project Superintendents supervise the entire construction site ensuring quality and safety standards are met as well as deadlines are kept.

-Project Managers work both at job sites and in an office – guaranteeing the clients satisfaction and supplies are ready for the crew and enhancing the client’s satisfaction.
+Project Managers work both at job sites and in an office – ensuring supplies are ready for the crew and enhancing the client’s satisfaction.

 Amteck prides itself on the ability to train and advance people within the company.
 Becoming an electrician is only the start of a brilliant career in construction.